Branding Sustainability in Your Supply Chain Operations

 Tracking Saves Money & the Environment

-Despite the emphasis on supply chain sustainability, the CDP estimates that only 1 in 40 suppliers has approved scientific, quantifiable targets for their sustainability efforts.
+Despite the emphasis on the supply chain sustainability goals, the CDP estimates that only 1 in 40 suppliers has approved scientific, quantifiable targets for their sustainability efforts.
 The few companies that are successfully making an impact on the environment are those leveraging data-driven tracking.

 The digital revolution in the supply chain has lagged compared to that of other industries, but as a global imperative issued for ESG moves forward, supply chain leaders must implement the appropriate tech-based tools.